Hofls/devops/ssh/windows-to-linux.md

+# Connect from windows machine to linux server
 ## Connect to server using ssh key
 Use case - you got tired of entering password each time / want to improve level of security
 #### Algorithm: